Aref-Akminasi/aws-developer-associate/CICD.md

 - Use an IAM Role in your AWS account and ask the other account to use **AWS STS (AssumeRole API)**

+### Migration to CodeCommit

+- To migrate the existing application code from a GitHub repository to AWS CodeCommit use **Git credentials generated from IAM**
+- **Don't use** authentication offered by **GitHub secure** tokens because these are meant for GitHub not CodeCommit

 # CodePipeline

 ## CodePipeline - Basics